dhokabeatz/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-0x07.
-C - Even more pointers, arrays and strings
+### 0x07-pointers_arrays_strings
+Here, I explored even more advanced topics related to pointers, arrays, and strings.
+I gained a deeper understanding of memory management, pointer arithmetic, and string manipulation.